-6.2 Minimum duration of the programme
+6.2.
+Minimum duration of the programme

-The programme's minimum duration depends on the type of program, viz., undergraduate, postgraduate, integrated programmes, etc., and the School which offers the program.
+The undergraduate programme in the school of Technology is for a minimum period of 4 years and for the B.Com. and BCA programmes, the minimum period is 3 years.
 The minimum duration of the programme for lateral admission students is the same as the regular students.
 For students who have joined with the transfer of credits from the Academic Bank of Credits (ABC), 50% of the credits are to be earned in the programme enrolled at GITAM.
-The maximum duration of the programme is N+2 years, where N stands for the minimum duration of the programme as mentioned in Annexure-I. If the student has not obtained the minimum number of credits within the stipulated time, the Vice-Chancellor may extend the maximum duration in extenuating circumstances upon receiving a request along with reasons from the student for not completing the programme on time.
+The maximum duration of the programme is N+2 years, where N stands for the minimum duration of the programme as mentioned above.
+If the student has not obtained the minimum number of credits within the stipulated time, the Vice-Chancellor may extend the maximum duration in extenuating circumstances upon receiving a request along with reasons from the student for not completing the programme on time.

-7 Structure of the Programme
+7. Structure of the Programme

-The programme structure consists of various categories of courses incorporated in the curriculum to impart the required levels of knowledge, skills, and attitude.
+The programme structure consists of various categories of courses incorporated in the curriculumto impart the required levels of knowledge, skills, and attitude.
 On completion of the programme, the student is expected to attain the programme outcomes as specified by the relevant professional bodies.